 The lighthouse was built by the famous Stevensons in 1858 and is dramatically sited above a beautiful natural arch.
 Today the lightkeeper’s cottages are self-catering accommodation.

 World War 1 gun at Bard Head The 226m Ward of Bressay is a lookout point with spectacular views as far as Unst and Fair Isle.
 During both World Wars Bressay guarded the approaches to one of the best natural harbours in the North Atlantic.
 The square tower on Anderhill is a First World War lookout station, impressive First World War guns still stand at Aith Ness and the Bard and there are remains of a Second World War anti-aircraft gun battery at Cruester.

 Today Bressay has about 340 residents.
 The ferry and fish factory provide employment but most of the workforce commutes to the mainland.
-The community is vulnerable, particularly following closure of the local school.
-Now the school buildings, just 15 minutes’ walk from the ferry and near the shop, hall, kirk and marina, have been taken on by Bressay Development Group and house the Speldiburn café and caravan park with hook-up points.
+The hotel on the island has recently re-opened, but the community is vulnerable, particularly following closure of the local school.
+But the school buildings near the shop, hall, kirk and marina, and just 15 minutes’ walk from the ferry, have been taken on by Bressay Development Group and now house the Speldiburn café and community hub.
 Information on facilities and events is found at www.bressay.org and www.facebook.com/bressaydevelopment.